carolineablynch/README-Generator/README.md

 [Click here to see the application use] (https://docs.google.com/document/d/1Fmoa-Z_a6OhdPTOgioOyjxb2glfDacV_enTFjZWxV3k/edit?usp=sharing}

+There is a sample README.md file generated from this application in the repo called "myfirstproject.md"

 ## Contributing

 Please contribute to my application and feel free to contact me directly.